Learn all about the culinary herb oregano.

 Oregano, sometimes called ‘pot marjoram’ has a strong warm flavor popular in Italian and Mediterranean cuisines.
 It is a perennial herb that can grow to over two feet tall and three feet wide, so give it a bit of room in the herb garden.

 Oregano is native to the Mediterranean region, so does well in a drier climate.
-Once established in the garden, oregano does not need frequent watering making it an easy to care for herb.
+Once established in the garden, oregano does not need frequent watering making it easy to care for the herb.

 It has oval grayish-green leaves and a bushy growth habit.
 White or pink flowers appear in the fall as the herb goes to seed.

 Ideal Location for Growing Oregano

 Oregano prefers a sunny location with well-drained sandy soil and a sheltered location.
 It is a hardy herb though and can adapt to almost any conditions.
 In fact the flavor is strongest when grown in poor soil conditions.

 Oregano does well as an indoor plant if given enough light.
 It can also be grown easily in a container herb garden.